slavakrampetz/winpos/README.md

 ### Details

-1. Logging. `winpos` is program without UI, it works hidden and don't show nothing to screen / console.
+1. Logging. `winpos` is program without UI, it works hidden and doesn't show nothing to screen / console.
 Only way to see what happens is log file.
 Log file created in running directory.
 So best to launch winpos from temporary dir, where log can be saved.